City Heat: Release and reception

 City Heat was released in United States theaters in December 1984.
 It grossed $38.3 million at the North American box office.

-For his roles in this film and Cannonball Run II, Reynolds was nominated for a Razzie Award for Worst Actor.
+For his roles in this film and Cannonball Run II, Reynolds was nominated for a Razzie Award for Worst Actor at the 5th Golden Raspberry Awards.
 Reynolds later recalled:

 Ten days after shooting began, I knew I was going to take the fall.
 Clint was playing formula Clint that always worked for Clint.
 I was playing Jack Lemmon in this strange film where people were getting blown away.
 I never read a review of the film because I knew I was going to get killed by the critics.
 The public wanted Boom Town or to see us in a contemporary film.
-They didn't want "Dirty Harry vs. the Wimp".
+They didn't want Dirty Harry vs. the Wimp.
 It's regrettable the material wasn't there because Hollywood or maybe just Warner Bros. will never let Clint and I act together again.

 City Heat received lackluster reviews, and critics expressed their disappointment with the script and the pairing of the two star actors.
 On Rotten Tomatoes, 14 of the 18 reviewers cited gave the film a "rotten" review for a score of 22%.
-On Metacritic, the film has a weighted average score of 39 out of 100, based on 11 critics, indicating "generally unfavorable reviews".
-Roger Ebert gave the film half a star, asking "How do travesties like this get made?"
+On Metacritic, the film has a weighted average score of 39 out of 100, based on 11 critics, indicating "generally unfavorable" reviews.
+Roger Ebert gave the film half a star, asking "How do travesties like this get made?" and "a complete, shocking mess".
 Gene Siskel gave the film zero stars, writing "Save for two moments when Eastwood does an amusing parody of his angry squint, City Heat is devoid of humor, excitement and amazingly, a comprehensible story."